 4 self-care practices for January to boost your productivity

-If you are looking for some tips to try to be a happier and more energetic person in 2022, this is the right article for you.
+If you are looking for some tips to try to be a happier and more energetic person, this is the right article for you.
 We’ll show you some of the best self-care practices for January.

 4 simple self-care practices for January

 This month, let’s focus on how self-care can increase your productivity.

 There is a huge correlation between productivity and sleep – that is, if you don’t get enough sleep (or well enough), your productivity will suffer.
 If you want to increase your productivity (and feel better), there’s no other way: you need more and better sleep.

 If you’re struggling to get enough sleep and being the best and most productive person you can be (and, let’s face it, who doesn’t?), try establishing a nightly bedtime routine.
 A consistent bedtime routine can send a signal to your brain and body that it’s time to relax and sleep.

 A few hours before bed, begin a routine that makes a smooth transition to a more relaxed (and sleepy) state.
 Turn off your screens.
 Take a bath.
 Put on your pyjamas.
 Dim the lights and read a book in bed.

 The practices you incorporate into your nightly routine are your choice, but you need to do them consistently.
 Over time, the brain and body will begin to associate their nighttime routine with going to bed – and it will be easier to fall asleep.
 And so, you begin to put into practice what self-care is.

 You may think your cell phone is the key to becoming a powerhouse of productivity (after all, it’s basically a supercomputer in your pocket) but you know what is one of the best things you can do for your productivity (without mention your happiness)?
 Leaving the phone aside.